Kleparz, Kraków

+Kleparz (Clepardia) is a former, from 1366 an independent town in 1792 incorporated into Kraków, Poland.
+Until 1954 the V quarter of the city, it is now part of the District I Old Town.
+Located north of the Old Town.

 History

 The first known settlement within the present Kleparz boundaries was founded before 1184.
 In this year the Church of St. Florian was erected by the Kraków Bishop Gedko.
 The settlement grew very fast in number and size, so it soon was known as the Alta civitas and had about one thousand inhabitants as well as 2,380 horses.
 Casimir the Great granted it location rights in 1366 and named it Florencja, after St. Florian's Church.

 Houses of timber were built around the market square and its citizens were mainly craftsmen, including smiths and tailors.
 In the next century the new name Kleparz (Latin Clepardia) replaced the previous one.
 Kleparz was burned down several times during wars or by great fires in 1476, 1528, 1655, 1657, 1755 and 1768.
 In 1792 it was incorporated into the city of Kraków by the decision of the Great Sejm.

 In the 19th century Kleparz was rebuilt with new residential mansions in neoclassicist and art nouveau styles.